-Technology Change Effect on Service Delivery Improvement in techniques and materials Changes in methodology, longer life materials and better rehabilitation techniques enable Transport assets to be maintained and managed more cost effectively, with a potentially longer useful life.
-Vehicle safety Improved vehicle design and quality will mean that the road condition will become less important as the vehicles will be able to accommodate minor shape loss/deformations better.
-Bitumen quality Bitumen manufacturers are constantly developing new products to suit modern day applications to cope with increased traffic volumes, increased solar radiation and environmental cracking.
-These improvements may mean roads have a longer useful life and require less maintenance over their life.
-Trenchless Technologies Using trenchless methodologies will have a better impact on Council's assets as the soundness of the road and footpath pavements is not compromised when installing new services within the road reserve.
-Low energy design Increased efficiencies of low energy design therefore certain new Transport designs for example lights can incorporate energy efficient and sustainable practices.
-Sustainability Introducing new sustainability technology when renewing and upgrading Transports will ensure that ratepayers' dollars go further meaning the cost savings can be put towards improving additional Transports.
-Asset Information System Improved information systems for mapping, recording information and managing assets.
-Adjustment of the Transport inspection regime to match the amount of public usage and deterioration on certain components for example kitchen and toilet fitouts and floor coverings.

-Technology Change Effect on Service Delivery Recycled Materials Exploring the option of using recycled materials will have a dual impact in terms of reduction in greenhouse gas emissions and reduction in initial asset construction costs, thereby enabling more assets to be renewed with the same allocation of annualised funds.
-New transport solutions New transport solutions will provide opportunities for active transport proposals to expand footpaths and cycleways to facilitate walk and cycling
+Technology Change Effect on Service Delivery Improvement in techniques and materials Changes in methodology, longer life materials and better rehabilitation techniques enable bridges to be maintained and managed more cost effectively, with a potentially longer useful life.
+Concrete quality Concrete manufacturers are constantly developing new products to suit modern day applications to cope with increased traffic volumes, increased solar radiation and environmental cracking.
+These improvements may mean bridges have a longer useful life and require less maintenance over their life.
+Sustainability Introducing new sustainability technology when renewing and upgrading bridges will ensure that ratepayers' dollars go further meaning the cost savings can be put towards improving additional Bridges.
+Recycled Materials Exploring the option of using recycled materials will have a dual impact in terms of reduction in greenhouse gas emissions and reduction in initial asset construction costs, thereby enabling more assets to be renewed with the same allocation of annualised funds.